coredns/coredns/plugin/cache/README.md

   attempt to refresh the cache entry after sending the expired cache entry to the client.
 The responses have a TTL of 0. **REFRESH_MODE** controls the timing of the expired cache entry refresh.
   `verified` will first verify that an entry is still unavailable from the source before sending the expired entry to the client.
-  `immediate` will immediately send the expired response to the client before checking to see if the entry is available from the source. **REFRESH_MODE** defaults to `immediate`.
+  `immediate` will immediately send the expired entry to the client before checking to see if the entry is available from the source. **REFRESH_MODE** defaults to `immediate`.
 Setting this value to `verified` can lead to increased latency when serving stale responses, but will prevent stale entries from ever being served if an updated response can be retrieved from the source.